-I’ve launched web sites for clients in the past and didn’t see much sharing going on.
+I’ve launched websites for clients in the past and didn’t see much sharing going on.
 Why?
 I don’t get that at all.
 If I put that much work into something, I’m damn sure going to show it off.
-This needs to be especially true for speakers since, by nature, speakers rely so heavily on self promotion.
+This needs to be especially true for speakers since, by nature, speakers rely so heavily on self-promotion.

 Even if it’s just your friends and family, you already have an audience.
 Use them.
 Launch to your parents, your siblings, your cousins, your bartender, past clients, current clients, and prospective clients that you’re talking to.
 Ask them to tell you what they really think about your new look.
-I don’t think this shameless self-promotion; it’s more like telling the neighborhood that you’ve remodeled your store.
+I don’t think this shameless self-promotion; it’s more like telling the neighborhood that you’ve remodelled your store.